Constraining CMB physical processes using Planck 2018 data

-A question arises: is it an indication of new physics or the presence of some unknown systematics?
-The answer is neither of them and the reasons are explained next.
-When using only TT+lowE data, from Figure \ref{TTearlyISWDopSWCombination} it could be observed that $\ln(10^{10}A_s)$ is highly anti-correlated with the three phenomenological amplitudes, $A_{SW}$, $A_{eISW}$ and $A_{Dop}$.
-This anti-correlation is most important when the three phenomenological amplitudes are left as free parameters simultaneously.
-As explained in \cite{Kable_2020}, increasing these three phenomenological amplitudes $A_{SW}$, $A_{eISW}$ and $A_{Dop}$ has a similar effect to increasing $A_s$ in the TT angular power spectrum.
-This explains why $\ln(10^{10}A_s)$ is slightly above the value obtained in the $\Lambda$CDM fit and the phenomenological amplitudes $A_{SW}$, $A_{eISW}$ and $A_{Dop}$ are below their expected value, in a similar way the three of them.
-To understand this result one has to take into account that the late ISW effect has importance only at low $\ell$ and the polarization contribution effect has a very little impact to the final TT spectrum, so both effects can be neglected.
-For that reason, the temperature power spectrum is modulated approximately by a product of the scalar amplitude, $A_s$, and a single phenomenological amplitude which rescales all the physical contributions of the temperature transfer function \eqref{transferFunction}.
-Consequently, the combination of $A_{SW}$, $A_{eISW}$ and $A_{Dop}$ mimics the effect of $A_s$ in the TT spectrum.
+A question arises: is this an indication of new physics or the presence of some unknown systematics?
+The answer is neither, and the reasons are explained below.
+When using only the TT+lowE data, from Figure \ref{TTearlyISWDopSWCombination} it can be seen that $\ln(10^{10}A_s)$ is highly anti-correlated with the three phenomenological amplitudes, $A_{SW}$, $A_{eISW}$ and $A_{Dop}$.
+This anti-correlation is more important when the three phenomenological amplitudes are left as free parameters simultaneously.
+As explained in \cite{Kable_2020}, the increase of these three phenomenological amplitudes ($A_{SW}$, $A_{eISW}$ and $A_{Dop}$) has a similar effect to the increase of $A_s$ in the TT angular power spectrum.
+This explains why $\ln(10^{10}A_s)$ is slightly above the value obtained in the $\Lambda$CDM fit and the phenomenological amplitudes $A_{SW}$, $A_{eISW}$ and $A_{Dop}$ are below their expected value, similarly all three.
+To understand this result, it must be taken into account that the late ISW effect is only of importance at low $\ell$ and the effect of the polarization contribution has very little impact on the final TT angular power spectrum, so both effects can be neglected.
+For this reason, the temperature angular power spectrum is roughly modulated by a product of the scalar amplitude, $A_s$, and a single phenomenological amplitude that rescales all physical contributions of the temperature transfer function \eqref{transferFunction}.
+Consequently, the combination of $A_{SW}$, $A_{eISW}$ and $A_{Dop}$ mimics the effect of $A_s$ in the TT angular power spectrum.